-ThirstyAffiliates has traditionally been an affiliate marketing tool and no we are not about to change that.
+ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 But SEO is important too.

-We kinda have to be interested in SEO as affiliates in order to make that whole “traffic” part of the puzzle happen.
+We kinda have to be interested in SEO as affiliates in order to make that whole “traffic” part of the puzzle come together.

 It’s all about using ThirstyAffiliates to handle and automate your internal linking to money pages.

 A money page is a page that is responsible for generating income for you.

 It can be a landing page.

 It can be just a regular old page on your site.